-Before we begin, you must be sure of the accessibility regulation and deadline that applies to your website- compliance standard, and date of compliance.
-Afterward, you define the scope of the accessibility project and finally adopt accessibility in your organization’s internal web/application development and testing process.
+First, be certain of the accessibility regulation and deadline that applies to your website – the compliance standard and compliance deadline.
+Afterward, define the scope of the accessibility project.
+Finally, adopt accessibility in your organization’s internal web/application development and testing process.

 Digital/Web Accessibility Assessment

 This is the first step in fixing your inaccessible site or app.
-It involves evaluating your website to identify barriers that are preventing individuals with various forms of disabilities from accessing the site.
+It involves evaluating your website to identify barriers that are preventing individuals with various forms of disabilities from accessing it.

 Digital/Web Accessibility Remediation